vishalicious213/astro-wp-test/notes.md

 - Clean up the Unicode from the blog posts on their pages
     - This is harder than it seems, its probably WP sending Latin-1 text instead of UTF-8
 - Optimize pagination
-- Make fallback image work in gallery for posts with no featured image

 ## Done